Muhammad-Hussain456/OOP/01_intro_oop.md

 Used for data hiding.
 Bundling data and protecting it.
 Encapsulation = Bundling data + methods + controlling access

+**Note:** Basic encapsulation (bundling) is automatically used whenever we create a class and object because a class groups data and methods together.
+However, for **true encapsulation** (data hiding + controlled access), we need additional programming constructs.

+Without these, the class is just a container, not truly encapsulated.

 👉 Example: PINs, passwords, bank account balances, etc., are kept private.